 - Enter the employee’s email address in E-Verify if it was provided on Form I-9.

-- Provide each employee who receives a Tentative Nonconfirmation (TNC) with notice and the opportunity to contest it.
+- Provide each employee who receives a Tentative Nonconfirmation (Mismatch) with notice and the opportunity to take action to resolve it.

-- Print Further Action Notices and discuss them privately with employees who receive a TNC.
+- Print Further Action Notices and discuss them privately with employees who receive a mismatch.

 - Close cases properly.

 - Discriminate against workers because of their national origin, citizenship, or immigration status.